ExeterBScDTS/ECM2429-event-loop/README.md

 **Is this a good solution?**

 It seems to work, but there are still problems.
 If the start button is pressed again during the countdown, a new countdown begins - this probably isn't desireable behaviour.
-Similarly we can stop without first starting.
+Similarly, we can stop without first starting.
 A common solution to this issue is to disable the buttons when their use is not allowed.
-In this way out GUI becomes "modal", i.e. it has different modes.
+In this way our GUI becomes "modal", i.e. it has different modes.

 There are other potential problems.
 The countdown timer sleeps for 1 second between counts, and so our event-loop updates only occur each second.
 This is probably usable, but if the intervals were longer, say 60 seconds, then the delay would be unacceptable.
 And we now have update() calls scattered throughout our program, which might be acceptable for a small program, but would be very difficult to test and maintain if done in a large program.

 #### A better implementation

 Although not obvious, the most significant flaw in the program at present is the use of ```time.sleep()```.
 If we could avoid using this our program could respond to button clicks immediately.
 Of course if we just remove the sleep() call, the countdown would be too fast.
 What we need is something that achieves the same outcome, a delay, but allows the UI to check frequently for user input.

-### A simple web server

-Web servers are another example of event processing for which the event-loop model is an appropriate implementation.

 ### An asynchronous terminal user interface